simakwm/isp-telegram-bot/README.md

 A telegram bot for PRTG Network Monitor.
-It supports notifications for:
+It also supports notifications for ICMP ping.
-* PRTG
-* ICMP Ping
-* GLPi (WIP)